AdnanYousaf813/AYImageKit/README.md

 ```

-3. If you want to placeholder Image in case of url broken or image is not available then.
+3. If you want to show placeholder Image in case of url broken or image is not available then.

 ```swift